sphinx-contrib/spelling/ansi/doc/index.rst

 .. directive:: ansi-block

-   This directive interprets its content as literal block containing ANSI control sequences for coloured output.
+   This directive interprets its content as literal block containing ANSI control sequences for coloured output for HTML output.
+If the document is build with any other builder than ``html``, color sequences are stripped from output.

    If the option ``string_escape`` is specified, the content of the directive is decoded using the ``string_escape`` codec.
 Thus you can